-With stunning mountain ranges, endless opportunities for adventure and fascinating history, Peru is a Latin American country you could explore for months.
-Even if you only have a couple of weeks it’s well worth heading here to soak up the atmosphere.
+With stunning mountain ranges, endless opportunities for adventure, and fascinating history, Peru is a Latin American country you could explore for months.
+Even if you only have a couple of weeks, it’s well worth heading here to soak up the atmosphere.

 Even if you prefer to avoid extreme sports, you can experience just as much adventure on a trek to ancient ruins to see the sunrise or at one of Peru’s many festivals.
 These festivals demonstrate in the most fun way possible how close the country still is to its cultural heritage.
-From pilgrimages to parades with icons at the head, there’s a whirl of noise and colour that will help this amazing country stay in your memory for years after you visit.
+From pilgrimages to parades with icons at the head, there’s a whirl of noise and color that will help this fantastic country stay in your memory for years after you visit.

-When planning your Peru trip we also recommend you try Bookaway – a travel search engine for ground transportation which enables travelers to find, compare and book tickets online easily.
+When planning your Peru trip, we also recommend you try Bookaway – a travel search engine for ground transportation, which enables travelers to find, compare, and book tickets online easily.
 Boasting an outstanding user experience and a 24/7 support team that works closely with local suppliers, you can easily simplify the travel planning process in Peru and make travel ticket booking easy.

 So, in between eating, what are the best things to do in Peru?
 Let’s have a look!

 Believed by the Andeans to be the birthplace of the sun, the highest body of water in the world that you can sail on is a must-do on any trip to Peru.
-190 km by 80 km, Lake Titicaca is enthralling; the vast expanse of deep blue water seems to hold centuries of secrets and it is still home to many traditional communities.
+190 km by 80 km, Lake Titicaca is enthralling; the vast expanse of deep blue water seems to hold centuries of secrets, and it is still home to many traditional communities.

 We’re not going to lie, getting around countries in Latin America isn’t always the easiest, which is why booking a pass on this hop-on, hop-off bus service is one of the best things to do in Peru to simply make your life easier.
 There’s no shame in doing this, by the way – authentic travel doesn’t have to mean nightmare journeys and getting lost on the way to bus stations!

-Chaotic, dry and traffic-clogged it might be, Peru’s capital is also an exhilarating cacophony of noise and action.
-As a visitor it can be easy to miss the diverse charms of Lima when you’re busy trying to navigate its commotion, which is why an alternative tour is such a great thing to do while you’re there.
+Chaotic, dry, and traffic-clogged it might be, Peru’s capital is also an exhilarating cacophony of noise and action.
+As a visitor, it can be easy to miss the diverse charms of Lima when you’re busy trying to navigate its commotion, which is why an alternative tour is such a great thing to do while you’re there.
 With a much more personal slant, you’ll learn a lot about Lima from the people who know it best.

-As if we would do a list of things to do in Peru and not include Machu Picchu!
+As if we would make a list of things to do in Peru and not include Machu Picchu!
 Sometimes these famous wonders don’t live up to expectations, so iconic they have become; that’s not the case there.
-The sprawling Inca citadel is made up of terraces, plazas and buildings built in huge blocks of stone without any mortar.
+The sprawling Inca citadel is made up of terraces, plazas, and buildings built in huge blocks of stone without any mortar.
 High on a mountain, it’s an imposing place with spectacular views.

-The Nazca Lines might not be as well-known as Machu Picchu but they’re every bit as fascinating.
-About 2000 years ago the Nazca people worked hard to survive in the arid desert in the western lowlands of Peru.
+The Nazca Lines might not be as well-known as Machu Picchu, but they’re every bit as fascinating.
+About 2000 years ago, the Nazca people worked hard to survive in the arid desert in the western lowlands of Peru.
 In between developing a culture and building memorials, they were somehow able to create over 70 huge artworks in the barren ground of the desert.

 Thought to be made for religious purposes, the Nazca Lines are now a UNESCO World Heritage site, although that can’t protect against the threat from increased rainfall.
 That’s all the more reason to see them when you can.
-We firmly believe that if you’re going to see a wonder like this, you should invest in the experience and a Nazca Lines flight will help you truly appreciate the details and scale of these images.
-A flight will take you over 13 of the works and give you best possible views as you try to figure out what on Earth inspired the Nazca people to make them.
+We firmly believe that if you’re going to see a wonder like this, you should invest in the experience, and a Nazca Lines flight will help you truly appreciate the details and scale of these images.
+A flight will take you over 13 of the works and give you the best possible views as you try to figure out what on Earth inspired the Nazca people to make them.

-Some of the local treats you can sample along the way include ‘queso helado’, which translates as cheese ice cream but has no cheese, only sweet milk, cinnamon and perhaps some coconut *drools*.
+Some of the local treats you can sample along the way include ‘queso helado,’ which translates as cheese ice cream but has no cheese, only sweet milk, cinnamon, and perhaps some coconut *drools*.
 There’s also ceviche, Peru’s national dish of fresh raw fish in citrus juices – don’t make that face, it’s delicious, trust us!
-Arequipa also has some amazing juice stands to start your day off in a healthy way and you should definitely watch the sun go down with a cocktail in hand from the rooftop of Hotel Katari in Plaza de Armas.
+Arequipa also has some amazing juice stands to start your day off in a healthy way, and you should definitely watch the sun go down with a cocktail in hand from the rooftop of Hotel Katari in Plaza de Armas.
 To get your appetite up in between food stops, walk around the stunning town enjoying the Sillar architecture.
 Then eat some more!

-Although it’s 5000 meters above sea level, you’ll only need to walk for an hour – up until that point it’s a drive and along the way you can stop to see the enormous Puya Raimondi which tower over 15 meters.
+Although it’s 5000 meters above sea level, you’ll only need to walk for an hour – up until that point, it’s a drive, and along the way, you can stop to see the enormous Puya Raimondi which tower over 15 meters.
 Your hour-long walk takes you through serene, snowy scenery with panoramic views over the rolling mountains and across the placid lake.
 It feels otherworldly, almost as if this landscape shouldn’t be there at all.
-Alas, in some years it might not be if global warming has its way, so see it now while you can.
+Alas, in some years, it might not be if global warming has its way, so see it now while you can.

 The world’s second-deepest canyon is a wondrous place to explore, particularly if you want to avoid the crowds that flock to the Inca trail.
-Deep in Southern Peru, about 4 hours from Arequipa (trek the canyon before your food fest in Arequipa otherwise you might have problems getting up and down the slopes!), this ever-transforming landscape encompasses hot springs, volcanic rock, green valley and traditional villages.
+Deep in Southern Peru, about 4 hours from Arequipa (trek the canyon before your food fest in Arequipa; otherwise, you might have problems getting up and down the slopes!), this ever-transforming landscape encompasses hot springs, volcanic rock, green valley, and traditional villages.

-We know that walking a craggy canyon might sound a bit daunting and yes, there are some steep bits, but it’s really not as tough as it sounds.
+We know that walking a craggy canyon might sound a bit daunting, and yes, there are some steep bits, but it’s really not as tough as it sounds.
 The 11000-foot depth is from the highest peaks while most trails start further down.
 The other way to make it less of a challenge in exhaustion is to take your time.
-Remember travel is for exploring, not for rushing around like you’re going to work in rush hour!
+Remember, travel is for exploring, not for rushing around like you’re going to work in rush hour!
 There are also plenty of villages and hostels where you can stay, so no need for camping!

 This list only touches on the many things there are to do in Peru, so you can imagine what a rich and varied country it is to travel in (and eat in!).
 Enjoy!